rapidsai/docs/maintainers/datasets.md

 ## Datasets for benchmarks

 Developers and end users alike may need to run benchmarks to evaluate the performance of RAPIDS libraries.
 Benchmarks currently vary from RAPIDS repo to repo in how they're written, how they need to be run, and if and how they use datasets.
 At the moment, only the `cugraph` library has standardized on a convention for benchmark datasets, as described below:
 - Datasets for both tests and benchmarks are located in \<repo root\>/datasets.
-This allows benchmark developers to use the same dataset locating APIs (`get_rapids_dataset_root_dir()`, etc.) with the same settings described for running tests above.
+This allows benchmark developers to use the same dataset locating APIs (`get_rapids_dataset_root_dir()`, etc.) with the same settings described above for running tests.
 - A script is provided for downloading and installing different datasets for different use cases.
 The `-h` option to the script will describe the options available.
 For cugraph benchmarks, run the script with the `--benchmark` option from the `datasets` dir:
 ```
 cd <repo root>/datasets